Azure/iot-central-firmware/AZ3166/implementationDetails.md

 ***

-## Sending the "doubleTap" reported property:
+## Sending the "die number" reported property:

-Tapping the board on the desk a couple of times will generate a doubletap event from the accelerometer sensor and a reported property is set that contains a timestamp of the double tap event.
+Shaking the board a couple of times will generate a dieNumnber event from the accelerometer sensor and a reported property is set that contains the valie of the die from the roll.
 The right-hand number on the display for the twin line will also be incremented when the reported property is written to the twin.
 The reported property looks like this:

 ```
 reported:
-    doubleTap:
-      timestamp: Sat Sep 30 17:01:32 2017
+    dieNumber: <number from 1 ..
+6>
 ```

 The reported property can be checked by issuing the following iothub-explorer command to display the current twin setting: